Men Who Have Sex with Men

 STI Programmes with Men Who Have Sex with Men: Practical Guidance for Collaborative Interventions

-Organization(s): United Nations Population Fund, Global Forum on MSM & HIV, United Nations Development Programme, World Health Organization, United States Agency for International Development, World Bank.
+Organization(s): United Nations Population Fund, Global Forum on MSM & HIV, United Nations Development Programme (UNAIDS), World Health Organization (WHO), U.S. Agency for International Development, World Bank

 HIV and Men Who Have Sex with Men

 Explains factors that heighten the risk of HIV for MSM and discusses program considerations that can help prevent transmission of HIV among this population.

 Assessing the Health Care Experiences of Rural Men Who Have

 Investigates the healthcare experiences and perceived stereotypes MSM living in rural Oklahoma face and how they affect their perceptions when accessing healthcare.
 Discusses religious ideology, quality of doctor and patient relations, and knowledge of LGBT issues as common themes affecting healthcare encounters.